vlajos/vlajos.github.io/_posts/2015-06-16-ghostscript-pdf-concatenate.md

 ---
 This issue started without any extra notice.
 Customer service notified us that labels were not uploaded.
-Basically we receive the labels from our logistic partners, we print them out and apply them to the parcels we send out.
+Essentially, we receive the labels from our logistic partners, we print them out and apply them to the parcels we send out.
-And there is also a small step in the system where we concatenate the label batches to bigger files in order to make the printing easier for our collegues.
+And there is also a small step in the system where we concatenate the label batches to bigger files to make the printing easier for our colleagues.
 Both the input and the output files are simple PDFs.

 When we checked our logs we noticed that something had been changed with the original labels.